 Official withdrawal from a course is the responsibility of the student, who must file a withdrawal request through the Drop/Add form, as noted above.

-Instructors: Telephone calls to offices on campus, or failure to attend classes are NOT considered official notice of intent to withdraw.
+Instructors: Telephone calls or emails to offices on campus, or failure to attend classes are NOT considered official notice of intent to withdraw.
 The official date of withdrawal determines the amount of tuition refunded.

 Adding a Course